martignoni/hugo-cloak-email/README.md

 ### Use as partial

-In some cases, you have to embed e-mail addresses directly in your theme code, e.g. partials.
-Therefore, you can also use the functionality as a partial.
+In some cases, you have to embed e-mail addresses directly in your theme code, e.g. with partials.
+This component can also be used as a partial, with the same functionality.

 Examples: